Master of Transnational History

 Prospects

-Furthermore, the subjects covered, the importance attached to foreign languages, and the semester spent abroad offer the possibility of applying for jobs in the international arena(concours de cadre d'Orient, NGOs, international organisations).
+Furthermore, through the subjects covered, the importance placed on foreign languages and the semester spent abroad, students will be prepared to apply for international jobs (‘Cadre d’Orient’ competitive examination, NGOs, international organisations).

 Teaching Team

-Applications and registrations should be made through the École Normale Supérieure - PSL.
+Candidates must apply and enrol at the École Normale Supérieure - PSL.